Table of Contents

 It’s the economy of purpose.
-Not just buy for the sake of it, but think about its social and environmental impact.
-Now, convenience has to also be responsible.
+Not just buy it for the sake of it, but think about its social and environmental impact.
+Convenience has to be another reason.
 More and more companies are offering people convenience without any guilt.
 They offer solace as a service to ensure their customers don’t feel guilty about their purchase.
 Fast and affordable isn’t enough anymore.

-The Graziadio Business School defines this trend as the “buying practices driven by a commitment to making purchasing decisions that have a positive social, economic, and environmental impact.
+The Graziadio Business School defines this trend as “buying practices driven by a commitment to making purchasing decisions that have a positive social, economic, and environmental impact.
 Consumers are buying into businesses that lead with their moral compasses, not compromising the well-being of workers, animals, or the environment for financial profits.”

 It’s ethical shopping that ensures quality, sustainability, and guilt-free shopping.
 If consumers know that a company is responsible and it respects its workers, people are more likely to choose it.
 So, no more corporations exploiting employees or polluting the Earth.

 Attention: conscious consumerism isn’t a synonym for fair trade.
 In fact, fair trade is a form of activism and a global movement.
 Its aim is to give rights to workers worldwide, to the marginalized ones who produce goods for us.
-Hence, support the people of the developing countries.
+Hence, support the people of developing countries.
 The fair trade movement features associations that are committed to these goals, putting the livelihood of workers first.

 On the other hand, conscious consumerism doesn’t have associations to promote it.
 It’s not a global movement but the behavior of buyers.
 It’s supporting the companies that support their workers and environment.
 Indeed: the complete opposite of fast fashion.

 People’s rejection of fast fashion is one of the main examples of conscious consumerism.
-Corporations have been producing affordable clothing with low-quality materials and at an unbelievable speed.
+Corporations have been producing affordable clothing with low-quality materials at an unbelievable speed.
 It’s the latest fashion trend, made to wear for a few weeks and then..back in the closet.
 Indeed, a toxic system and cycle produced pollution and it had an impact on the workers.